 Detailed program notes and evaluation summaries are available from the link below.

-The Student Council, made up of committed members are leaders and advocates in the library movement.
-The Student Council is responsible for the circulation program, for doing read alouds, for creating and implementing programs with the help of staff and volunteers.
+Student Leaders and Core Group members are committed leaders and advocates in the library movement.
+They are responsible for the circulation program, for doing read alouds, for creating and implementing programs with the help of staff and volunteers.